jtagusari/test/readme.md

 #### This plugin

-Install from QGIS repo or Download all the files in the repository (https://gitlab.com/jtagusari/hrisk-noisemodelling) and save them in the QGIS plugin folder.
+Install from QGIS repo (currently preparing) or download all the files in the repository (https://gitlab.com/jtagusari/hrisk-noisemodelling) and save them in the QGIS plugin folder.

 #### NoiseModelling